invictus-integration/docs-ifa/dashboard/azureADSetup.md

 [Home](../README.md) | [Dashboard](dashboard.md) | [Azure AD Setup](azureADSetup.md)

-# Microsoft Entra ID for Invictus
+# Azure Active Directory Setup for Invictus

-To set up Microsoft Entra ID from the Azure Portal, follow these steps:
+To set up Azure AD from the Azure Portal, follow these steps:

-1. Go to **Microsoft Entra ID** and select **App Registrations** from the left side menu.
+1. Go to **Azure AD** and select **App Registrations** from the left side menu.
 Click the **New Registration** button at the top of the page.

    ![Register AAD](../images/dashboard/azureAD/aad1.JPG)

 2. Provide a name for your app registration.
-3. Choose **Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant)**.
+3. Choose **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**.
 4. The **Redirect URI** is the link to the front-end website of the dashboard (e.g., `https://invictus-dev-we-sft-invictusdashboard.azurewebsites.net/login`).
 This is required for the Single Sign-On process on the login page.
 5. Click the **Register** button.